shadowezz/Productiv/docs/UserGuide.md

 Format: `add t/TITLE from/FROM to/TO [d/DESCRIPTION] [c/CONTACTS] [l/LOCATION]`
 * `TITLE` is the main heading of the meeting.
-* `FROM` is the start date time of the meeting in DD-MM-YYYY HH:mm format.
+* `FROM` is the start date time of the meeting in dd-MM-yyyy HH:mm format.
 * `FROM` can be in the past but must not be earlier than the year 2019.
 * `TO` is the end time of the meeting in HH:mm format.
 * `DESCRIPTION` contains additional details about the meeting, e.g. agenda.
-* `CONTACTS` represents the contacts involved in the meeting.
+* `CONTACTS` represents the contact(s) involved in the meeting.
 * `CONTACTS` is a comma-separated string of names.
 * `LOCATION` is the location of the meeting.